Killers2/K2host.WebServer/README.md

 ![Dir](https://user-images.githubusercontent.com/5430175/133042901-bbc4cb74-efc1-4c5f-8a57-a26ee298bc1d.PNG)

-The refs.cfg file will have a list of libraries you application needs when compiling c# or vb.
+The refs.cfg file will have a list of libraries your application needs when compiling c# or vb, if your application is script based.

 ![refcfg](https://user-images.githubusercontent.com/5430175/133042921-b7234374-3171-4b9c-9345-f7b3b2619e5f.PNG)

-In the webconfig file you will see or will create one base on this layout.
+In the webconfig file you will see or will create one based on this layout.
 Adjust as you see fit.

 ```json